vhartman/vhartman.github.io/_posts/2024-08-07-variable-timestep-mpc.md

 This can partially be ascribed to the fact that the systems are still relatively simple.
 However, in the cartpole experiment, we can also see a nice demonstration of the non-uniform discretization: Controllers with a lower compute time (~50% of the uniformly discretized) MPC controller still find a solution, and achieve a good cost.
 Compared to that, all solutions with a cost >1000 do not find a solution, and do not manage to control the cart pole system to the instable equilibrium at the top.

+It does appear like there is a slight difference in choice of non-uniform discretization, namely the linear slightly outperforming the exponential approach.
+However, the difference is small and might very well be noise.

 #### A brief look at a more complex system
 After these quantitative tests, I want to have a look at steering a racecar around a racetrack using model predictive contouring control (MPCC).